juliamrch/gitlab-docs/doc/architecture.md

 ### Rebuild the docs site Docker images

-Once a week on Mondays, a scheduled pipeline runs and rebuilds the Docker images used in various pipeline jobs, like `docs-lint`.
 The Docker image configuration files are located in the [Dockerfiles directory](https://gitlab.com/gitlab-org/gitlab-docs/-/tree/main/dockerfiles).

-If you need to rebuild the Docker images immediately (must have maintainer level permissions):
+If you need to rebuild one or all the Docker images (must have at least the Maintainer role on the project):

 WARNING:
 If you change the Dockerfile configuration and rebuild the images, you can break the main